DATA-BACKED GUIDE · UPDATED JULY 2026

 - A small, planned repair done alongside neutering is far cheaper than emergency surgery.

-- A hernia that traps an organ becomes an emergency, which raises the cost sharply.
+- A hernia that traps an organ becomes an emergency, which raises the cost sharply because it needs immediate theatre time rather than a booked slot.

 Published and surveyed prices